Many homeowners are unsure whether wood kitchen flooring is an appropriate choice for their space.

 The best wood floor for a kitchen will depend on your particular circumstances and lifestyle, but solid wood, engineered wood and reclaimed wood can all be possibilities.

-‘Reclaimed flooring is more expensive than solid wood, but is the most sustainable option.’
+‘Reclaimed flooring is more expensive than solid wood, but is the most sustainable wood kitchen flooring option.’

-When you’re selecting, think, too, about aspects such as the color, thickness, size and style of boards, advises David Papworth.
+When you’re selecting wood kitchen flooring, think too about aspects such as the color, thickness, size and style of boards, advises David Papworth.

-‘While oak is a perennial favourite in the UK, very pale floors make the most of natural light by reflecting it back into the room.
+‘While oak is a perennial favourite, very pale floors make the most of natural light by reflecting it back into the room.
 Choosing a dark floor can create wow factor and a more dramatic look.
 Parquet floors, especially herringbone patterns, are becoming more and more popular and they are now available in many different timbers and finishes.’

 What is the best flooring for a kitchen?